hujing2407/MidnightMiner/README.md

 ## Consolidating NIGHT Earnings

 You can consolidate all NIGHT earnings to a single wallet using `consolidate.py`.
-This allows you to save on transaction fees by receiving all NIGHT tokens to a single address (when they are distributed).
+This registers a destination address where your NIGHT tokens will be sent during future distributions.

+Consolidation is like setting up mail forwarding - it tells the network where to send your NIGHT, but doesn't immediately move anything.
+Your miner wallet balances will remain unchanged, and your destination wallet balance won't increase until the Midnight Network actually distributes tokens.

 The destination address **must be registered** at https://sm.midnight.gd before consolidation.
 It is recommended to not use a wallet from wallets.json as your destination address for security reasons.
 It's safer to use an address from a wallet extension such as Eternl or Lace, after registering it with the online portal.